Cynthia Rimsky

-Cynthia Clara Rimsky Mitnik (born September 27, 1962) is a Chilean writer and academic currently living in Argentina.
+Cynthia Clara Rimsky Mitnik (born September 27, 1962) is a Chilean writer, journalist, and academic.
+Since 2012 she has lived in Argentina.
+Her hybrid body of work moves between travel literature, autobiography, autofiction, and the essay, and explores themes of memory, displacement, and identity.

 She published her debut novel, Poste restante, in 2001.
-In 2024, Rimsky won the Herralde Prize for her novel Clara y confusa, becoming the first Chilean woman to receive this award.
+In 2024, Rimsky won the Herralde Prize for her novel Clara y confusa, becoming the first Chilean woman to receive the award.
+In August 2026, she received Chile's National Prize for Literature, becoming the seventh woman to be so honored.